JonathanLafey/lab-microservices/README.md

 After having install Docker and Docker Compose, you simply have to create and run the containers.

+Run `cp .env.dist .env` so we prepare an environment for the docker-compose.
 Run `docker-compose up --build --detach` on the root of the project.

 This should download all required images, create 2 mongodb databases, a rabbitmq server and fire up the 3 microservices.